tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 But this neural network is not build just with floating point numbers.
 Instead he uses this `Value` thing.
 What's that about?

-## intro to the expression builder
+## Intro to the expression builder

 I said that one of micrograd's three components is an expression graph builder.